Flavor from Skilled Hands

 Personnel Hygiene

-– (1) All personnel working in a food-handling area is to maintain a high
+ARTICLE 17 – (1) All personnel working in a food-handling area is to maintain a high

 degree of personal cleanliness and is to wear suitable, clean and, where necessary, protective